typesense/typesense-website/docs-site/content/guide/typesense-cloud/role-based-access-control-admin-dashboard.md

 | Curator         | Only has access to the following sections of the cluster dashboard: Search, Synonyms and Curation                                 |
 | Billing Manager | Only has access to account billing management areas                                                                               |

-By default new team members are assigned the Administrator role, but you can change this default setting to a different role(s) from your team account page.
+By default, new team members are assigned the Administrator role, but you can change this default setting to a different role(s) from your team account page.